 These permissions are used to help Glympse adapt to changing conditions with Wi-Fi based location and your internet connection.
 The Wi-Fi permission allows Glympse to be smart about picking the best location source in a given situation (like in a downtown area vs. a rural area).
 The network permission helps Glympse deal with a flakey internet connection and other network problems.

-This permission is required for Glympse to use ‘push’ on Android.
-Push system allows a Glympse user to request the location of another Glympse user.
+The “find accounts” permission is required for Glympse to use ‘push’ on Android.
+‘Push’ allows a Glympse user to request the location of another Glympse user.